togglebyte/togglebit.io/content/posts/2021-06-11_learning-rust.md

 ## Overview

-[So far this is just a draft, and requires more thought]
+**We will do this once or twice to test it out first before we commit to this.**

-We will do this once or twice to test it out first before we commit to this.
+**Note:** Most code snippets here are written as if they belong to a context or inside a scope / function.

 This an exercise in learning Rust together on stream.
 We will do this for one hour on [date tbc], and announce this on the Discord